1coderookie/BSB-LPB-LAN_EN/docs/chap15.md

 Besides that, if the controller has been powered on after the arduino already started, the automatic detection of the connected controller doesn't work.
 In this case just restart the arduino, so that the connected controller can be recognized by BSB-LAN.

-If still certain parameters don't appear which are available via the operational unit of the heating system, please do a query of /Q (see chapter [8.2.5](chap08.md#825-checking-for-non-released-controller-specific-command-ids)).
+If still certain parameters don't appear which are available via the operational unit of the heating system, please do a query of /Q (see chapter [3.3](chap03.md#33-checking-for-non-released-controller-specific-command-ids)).
 If the desired parameters still don't appear there (reported as 'error 7' parameters), please follow the instructions in chapter [10](chap10.md).

 ---

 ## 15.10 Why Isn't Access to Connected Sensors Possible?
-If you connected DHT22 and/or DS18B20 sensors correctly to the adpater/arduino but the corresponding link in the webinterface doesn't work, you probably didn't adjust the belonging parameter in the file *BSB\_lan\_config.h*.
+If you connected DHT22 and/or DS18B20 sensors correctly to the adpater/arduino but the corresponding link in the webinterface doesn't work, you probably didn't adjust the belonging parameter in the file *BSB_LAN_config.h*.
-See the description in the file *BSB\_lan\_config.h* and the chapter [12.3](chap12.md#123-usage-of-optional-sensors-dht22-and-ds18b20).
+See the description in the file *BSB_LAN_config.h* and the chapter [7.1]chap07.md#71-usage-of-optional-sensors-dht22-ds18b20-bme280).

 ---